Common collaboration mistakes and how to avoid them

 • Keep meetings short and sweet if you can’t eliminate them

-• Frequent the communication, the better it is
+• The more frequent the communication, the better it is

 • Make the work environment upbeat, happy, and productive